Works for Nature

 What's Happening

-Fishing Reopened: On April 17, Donald Trump issued an Executive Order to reopen the national monument to commercial fishing.
+Executive Order: On April 17, Donald Trump issued an Executive Order to open Pacific Islands Heritage National Monument to commercial fishing.

 Why It Matters

-Size and Scale: This marine national monument covers 490,343 square miles of ocean and five uninhabited island or atoll complexes.
+Size and Scale: The Pacific Islands Heritage Marine National Monument covers 490,343 square miles of ocean and five uninhabited island or atoll complexes.

 Ecological Significance: It protects fish populations, coral reefs, and deep-sea life found nowhere else on earth.
 It also protects endangered and threatened wildlife, including sharks, rays, seabirds, blue whales, and the leatherback sea turtle.